radiantearth/stac-spec/catalog-spec/catalog-spec.md

 A list of extensions the Catalog implements.
 The list consists of URLs to JSON Schema files that can be used for validation.
-This list must only contain extensions that extend the Catalog specification itself, see the the 'Scope' for each of the extensions.
+This list must only contain extensions that extend the Catalog specification itself, see the 'Scope' for each of the extensions.
 This must **not** declare the extensions that are only implemented in child Collection or Items.

 ### Link Object